What is a Lean Canvas?

 Action Plan

-Create actions for each of the top focus areas.
-Assign responsibility and timeframes.
+Create actions for the top focus areas.
+Assign responsibility and time frames.

 Share